shari01/GeneCards-Biomarker-Score-Scraper/README.md

     pip install selenium pandas
     ```

-3. Make sure you have [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) installed and accessible on your system.

 ## Usage

 - Simply run the Python script to scrape gene data for the list of biomarkers: